 If you’re in Ecuador in December, don’t miss the celebrations in Cuenca that culminate in the Pase del Niño Viajero, considered to be the largest and best Christmas pageants in all of Ecuador.
 Children form a large part of the festivities honoring the traveling Infant Jesus.

-The origins of this religious festival is in the early 1960’s when a statue of the Christ Child was taken to Rome to be blessed by the Pope.
+The origin of this religious festival is from the early 1960’s when a statue of the Christ Child was taken to Rome to be blessed by the Pope.

 When the statue returned, someone in the watching crowd called out, “Ya llegó el Viajero!" and the statue became known as the Niño Viajero.

 Today, Christmas festivities begin earlier in the month with Novenas, masses, and events recalling the journey of Mary and Joseph to Bethlehem.
 The highpoint of the celebrations is the festival of the traveling Infant Child, the Pase del Nino Viajero on December 24.
 It’s an all-day affair, with a parade that illustrates the journey of Joseph and Mary.
 Led by the guiding star, and accompanied by angels, the Three Kings, officials, shepherds and huge numbers of costumed children, the parade begins in the Barrio del Corazón de Jesús, from where it proceeds to the Centro Histórico along Calle Bolívar until it reaches San Alfonso.
 From here it follows Calle Borrero along the Calle Sucre until it arrives at the Parque Calderón.
 In the park, a representation of Herod’s edict, calling for the deaths of male children, takes place.